wasdac9/aadhaar-ocr/README.md

 ## **Project Info**

-Extract details like Name, Date of Birth, Gender, Mobile No., Aadhaar No., and Address directly from an image of Aadhaar Card using OCR.
+Extract details like Name, Date of Birth, Gender, Mobile No., Aadhaar No., and Address directly from Aadhaar Card image using OCR.
+You will require two images of your Aadhaar Card.
+First Image should be Front Side of Aadhaar Card and Second Image should be Back Side of Aadhaar Card.

 ### **Code**

-Setting up path to tesseract.exe(tesseract.exe cant be found at download location of Tesseract OCR Engine Eg: Desktop\Tesseract\tesseract.exe), aadhaar_front_img and aadhaar_back_img
+Setting up path to tesseract.exe(tesseract.exe can be found at download location of Tesseract OCR Engine Eg: Desktop\Tesseract\tesseract.exe), aadhaar_front_img and aadhaar_back_img

 ### **main.py**